jgroom33/mcp-ansible-playbooks/README.md

 * capture the MCP IP Address
 * Set the token variable for subsequent playbooks
 * Set the Products variable for subsequent playbooks
-* Set the Network Constructs variable for subsequent playbooks

 Example variable utput: